Kaltharos/RPGMods/README.md

 PvP toggle will be overridden by Hostility Mode if the honor system is active.
 > ### Punishment System
 Additionally, there's a punishment system which can be used to punish players who kill lower level players,\
-which is configurable in the config.\
+which is configurable in the config.

+The punishment system also has an anti-cheese built-in in case the server is not using the EXP system.\
+Purposefully unequiping gear to appear as lower level to cheese the punishment system will not work.

 Punishment will apply a debuff that reduces player combat efficiency.
 * -25% Physical & spell power
 * -15 Physical, spell, holy, and fire resistance